openpgp-pqc/draft-openpgp-pqc/draft-ietf-openpgp-pqc.md

 ## Binding digest hash in signatures with SLH-DSA

 In order not to extend the attack surface, we bind the hash algorithm used for signature data digestion to the hash algorithm used internally by the SLH-DSA signature algorithm, see {{slhdsa-sig-data-digest}}.
-This is not done for ML-DSA to comply with the CNSA 2.0 guideline.

 ## Symmetric Algorithms for SEIPD Packets